Looking to know more about CBD oil?

 3. Oil Extraction: Oil extraction method has been used for extracting cannabinoids from hemp plant and cannabis plant for a very long time.
 The mainly used oil in the process is olive oil.
 This simple extraction method is used by many home producers.
 The process involves decarboxylation of the raw plant and heating of the plant to a specific temperature which activates chemicals in the plant.
 Since olive oil cannot be evaporated therefore the process is not viable for commercial CBD oil producers.

 What Effect Does CBD Oil Have on Your Body?

 Like other cannabinoids, CBD interacts with your body via your body’s endocannabinoid system which acts as a bridge between different receptors running from the brain to different parts of your body for the transportation of signals.
 Endocannabinoids are present in all mammalian species that helps in maintaining the health of the body by activating receptors that lead to conditions such as appetite, memory, mood, pain, emotions, immune response, temperature etc.

-The amount of CBD can have a positive or negative effect on your receptors which can alter your bodily functions such as breathing, memorising, sleeping, feeling of pain, etc.
+The amount of CBD can have an effect on your receptors which can alter your bodily functions such as breathing, memorising, sleeping, feeling of pain, etc.